fjcorona/spring-boot-user-endpoint/README.md

 VALUES (10010, 'Serafino', 'Arriaga', 44, 1);
 ```

-I want to mention a particular field in the table, I'm talking about ***usr_active***, its purpose is to work as a kind of Boolean value, where:
+I want to mention a particular field in the table, I'm talking about ***usr_active***, its purpose is to work as a kind of boolean value, where:

 |Numeric Value|Boolean Value|Meaning|
 |:----:|:----:|:----:|